cloudbees-io/android-fm-example/README.md

 6. Update a flag value and save your changes.
 7. Set the **Configuration status** to **On**.

+**Use the application with multiple SDK keys:**

+Run multiple instances of the SDK in a single application, each with its own SDK key and environment.
+Each instance is fully isolated.
+Use this when you need to read or compare flags across environments without redeploying, support multi-tenant routing, or combine server-side and client-side evaluations in one application.

+To use multiple SDK keys in the example Kotlin Android application, follow these steps:

+.
+Retrieve the SDK keys for the environments you’ll use.
+.
+Initialize a separate SDK instance for each key.
+.
+Decide how to route requests to instances (for example, by tenant, region, or environment selector).
+.
+Perform register/fetch/stream setup on each instance as required by your SDK.
+.
+Evaluate flags using the selected instance.
+Pass a consistent user/context object for accurate targeting.
+.
+Tag logs or metrics by instance, and shut down instances you no longer need.

+For more information about using multiple SDK keys, refer to https://docs.cloudbees.com/docs/cloudbees-platform/latest/feature-management/use-multiple-sdk-keys.

 ## Documentation reference

 Refer to the CloudBees cloud-native platform documentation, link:https://docs.cloudbees.com/docs/cloudbees-platform/latest/install-sdk/[install the Feature management SDK] for more information.